Quantum hardware simulating four-dimensional inelastic neutron scattering

 Here we have recast the Fourier coefficients $\langle 0 | s_i^\alpha | p \rangle \langle p |s_j^\beta| 0\rangle = A_{ij}^{\alpha\beta}(\omega_p) + i B_{ij}^{\alpha\beta}(\omega_p)$ in order to separate the real and imaginary parts of $\mathcal{C}_{ij}^{\alpha\beta}(t)$, corresponding to the second and third line of Eq. (\ref{eq:methods}).
 Some general conditions impose constraints on the parameters of the fit.
-In particular, $\mathcal{C}_{ii}^{\alpha\alpha}(0)$ must be real and positive, because it corresponds to a sum of squared absolute values.
-This allows us to correct for a dephasing in the measured values of $\mathcal{C}_{ij}^{\alpha\beta}(t)$, without making any assumption on the specific form of the target eigenstates.
-Indeed, the real and imaginary parts of the {\it raw} correlation functions $\mathcal{\tilde{C}}_{ij}^{\alpha\beta}(t)$ are found to be mixed, if compared to the exact calculation.
-This is related to a systematic error in the implementation of single qubit $R_x$ and $R_y$ rotations.
-However, this dephasing can be easily corrected by multiplying $\mathcal{\tilde{C}}_{ij}^{\alpha\beta}(t)$ in the whole time domain for a phase factor, such that $\mathcal{C}_{ii}^{\alpha\alpha}(0) = e^{i \varphi_i^\alpha} \mathcal{\tilde{C}}_{ii}^{\alpha\alpha}(0)$ is imposed to be real.
-The measured behavior of $\mathcal{C}_{ij}^{\alpha\beta}(t)$ should also be corrected for an overall attenuation of the experimental oscillations due to the combined effect of measurement errors and decoherence.
-To fix this scaling factor, which depends on the length of the implemented circuit, we use the general sum rule $\langle s_i^2 \rangle = s_i (s_i+1) = \sum_{\alpha} \mathcal{C}_{ii}^{\alpha\alpha}(0)$.
-We stress anyway that this effect, as well as a small constant shift in the observed value of $\langle s^z \rangle$ probably due to measurement errors, is not relevant for calculating the inelastic cross-section (usually measured in arbitrary units) and that the oscillation frequencies are very well reproduced.
-Moreover, we note that the eigenstates of the Heisenberg and Ising models are known to be real, thus leading to real matrix elements for $s^x$ and $s^z$ and imaginary ones for $s^y$.
-This yields $B_{ij}^{\alpha\alpha}(\omega_p)=0$, thus greatly reducing the number of parameters.
-In addition, we have checked by simulating the related time evolution on the chip (see SI) that only $\mathcal{C}_{ij}^{\alpha\alpha}(t)$ dynamical correlations contribute to the cross-section ($\mathcal{C}_{ij}^{xz}(t)$ and $\mathcal{C}_{ij}^{yz}(t)$ are identically zero, while $\mathcal{C}_{ij}^{xy}(t)$ and $\mathcal{C}_{ij}^{yx}(t)$ cancel out).
-Furthermore, we found that $\langle s^z_i(t) s^z_j \rangle$ are independent of time (thus not contributing to the inelastic cross-section).
+First, we note that the eigenstates of the Heisenberg and Ising models are known to be real, thus leading to real matrix elements for $s^x$ and $s^z$ and imaginary ones for $s^y$.
+This yields $B_{ij}^{\alpha\alpha}(\omega_p)=0$, thus reducing the number of parameters.
+In addition, we have checked by simulating the related time evolution on the chip (see Supplementary Information) that only $\mathcal{C}_{ij}^{\alpha\alpha}(t)$ dynamical correlations contribute to the cross-section ($\mathcal{C}_{ij}^{xz}(t)$ and $\mathcal{C}_{ij}^{yz}(t)$ are identically zero, while $\mathcal{C}_{ij}^{xy}(t)$ and $\mathcal{C}_{ij}^{yx}(t)$ cancel out).
+Furthermore, we found that $\langle s^z_i(t) s^z_j \rangle$ are independent of time (thus not contributing to the {\it inelastic} cross-section).
 At last, the results fulfill axial and permutational symmetries of the target Hamiltonian, when present.
 The former leads to equivalence between $\mathcal{C}_{ij}^{xx}$ and $\mathcal{C}_{ij}^{yy}$ contributions, the latter between $\mathcal{C}_{ij}^{\alpha\alpha}$ and $\mathcal{C}_{ji}^{\alpha\alpha}$.
-Since $\mathcal{C}_{ij}^{yy}$ involves a larger number of gates and is thus more error prone than $\mathcal{C}_{ij}^{xx}$, leading to more noisy correlation functions, we used only $\mathcal{C}_{ij}^{xx}$ for calculating the final cross-section (see comparison in the SI).\\ Frequencies $\omega_p$ and Fourier coefficients have been extracted from correlations by combining a Fourier analysis with the FMINUIT package.
-In the examined spin dimers, we found that only two frequencies have non-negligible weight, while in the trimer three frequencies are needed to reproduce the measured oscillations of the correlation functions. \\ {\bf Suzuki-Trotter decomposition of the spin dynamics.} To reduce the total number of gates while keeping the digital error as small as possible, we employ the decomposition reported in Ref. \cite{PRAdeco} for a general two-spin interaction (details are given in the SI) and a second-order Suzuki-Trotter expansion:
+Since $\mathcal{C}_{ij}^{yy}$ involves a larger number of gates and is thus more error prone than $\mathcal{C}_{ij}^{xx}$, leading to more noisy correlation functions, we used only $\mathcal{C}_{ij}^{xx}$ for calculating the final cross-section (see comparison in the Supplementary Information).\\ Frequencies $\omega_p$ and Fourier coefficients have been extracted from correlations by combining a Fourier analysis with the FMINUIT package.
+In the examined spin dimers, we found that only two frequencies have non-negligible weight, while in the trimer three frequencies are needed to reproduce the measured oscillations of the correlation functions. \\ {\bf Suzuki-Trotter decomposition of the spin dynamics.} To reduce the total number of gates while keeping the digital error as small as possible, we employ the decomposition reported in Ref. \cite{PRAdeco} for a general two-spin interaction (details are given in the Supplementary Information) and for molecule {\bf 2} a second-order Suzuki-Trotter expansion: